Hello, my name is Tamara (sounds like camera).

 I am Tamara Murphy: born and raised in a cynical, smalltown Northeast, I still harbor a penchant for hope and big ideas.
 After moving our entire family to the bright city of Austin, Texas, I've returned to the Northeast with my Anglican priest husband, Brian, and our scaredy-dog Leopold McGarry.
 (Savvy readers will now realize favorite television show of all time.)
 We have four children -- all at various stages of launching into life on their own, which means we've semi-officially entered the infamous season of Empty Nest.
 In January 2016, we delightedly welcomed our first daughter-in-law into the family.

 I've been writing at this blog since 2006, and have discovered a few things about the world and about myself in the process.
 Namely: I believe in paradox and mystery more than tips and techniques.
 I've discovered that it's possible to read too many Bible verses, and not enough novels; sing too many worship songs and not enough blues; drink too much grape juice and not enough wine.

-I believe my children and husband were intended to have a perfect mom and wife and that I was intended to have perfect children and husband, and every one of us is out of luck.
+I believe my children and husband were intended to have a perfect mom and wife, and that I was intended to have perfect children and husband; every one of us is out of luck.
 At the same time, we just might be the luckiest people in the world.

 I've been writing in this space since 2006, incubating words and ideas for future dream projects.
 I'd be so honored for you to join the conversation.
 Leave a comment or email me.